More Apparent wind

 - A bit of dinghy sailing would be an advantage.
 Sailing with a kite is like sailing a big halfwinder, you have too much presure, go downwind, If you need pressure, go upwind.

-- Controlling a kite is a neccessary skill.
+- Kitecontrol is a neccessary skill.
 If you can fly a 4 or 5 depower kite on land and you are confident with it, you can have a go.

 - Allways make sure you start in easy waters and with a small kite in moderate winds and circumstances to get to know kitesailing.